vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 4. When using the Vipps eCom API, Vipps handles soft-declines, 3-D Secure, BankID, etc.
    There is nothing a merchant needs to do.
    This give a consistent user experience and a very high completion rate.

+### What do we have to do with PSD2's SCA requirements?

+Nothing.
+Vipps will handle everything for you - both bankID and 3-D Secure.

+SCA (Strong customer authentication) is a security requirement related to PSD2, to reduce the risk of fraud and protect customer's data.

+Vipps uses delegated SCA, which makes it easier to users to pay with Vipps than with stand-alone card payments.
+The result is a higher completion rate.

+Delegated SCA is Vipps' primary way of solving the SCA requirements.
+For this solution Vipps has developed a SCA compliant solution that consists of a two-factor authentication featuring either PIN or biometrics in addition to device possession.
+In addition Vipps has implemented a Dynamic Linking according to the requirements.

 ## How can I change partner for my integration with Vipps?